-Many people stay with one provider for years and pay premium rates simply because they don’t take the effort to shop around.
-When it comes to energy providers, there are all kinds of advantages to shopping around as these energy saving tips for you home show.
-As for insurers, you’re much better taking advantage of new customer rates than loyalty rates such as no-claims bonuses.
+Many people stay with one provider for years and pay premium rates simply because they don’t make the effort to shop around.
+When it comes to energy providers, there are all kinds of advantages to shopping around as these energy-saving tips for your home show.
+As for insurers, you’re much better-taking advantage of new customer rates than loyalty rates such as no-claims bonuses.
 Use comparison sites online to compare pricing and don’t be afraid to ring up and ask for a price match.

 Install solar panels